Stable hump-like Hall effect and non-coplanar spin textures in SrRuO$_3$ ultrathin film: acknowledgments

-\acknowledgments This work is supported by IBS-R009-G2 through the IBS Center for Correlated Electron Systems.
-J. H. was supported by Samsung Science and Technology Foundation under Project Number SSTF-BA1701-07.
-T.C. and S.H.C. were supported by Basic Science Research Program through NRF (2016K1A3A7A09005337).
+This work is supported by IBS-R009-G2 through the IBS Center for Correlated Electron Systems.
+T.C. and S.H.C. were supported by Basic Science Research Program through NRF (2019K1A3A7A09033393 and 2020R1A5A1016518).
 The use of the Advanced Photon Source at the Argonne National Laboratory was supported by the US DOE under Contract No. DE-AC02-06CH11357.
+The work at beamline I16 of Diamond Light Source was performed under Proposals MM22181.
 PPMS measurements were supported by the National Center for Inter-University Research Facilities (NCIRF) at Seoul National University in Korea.
-The work at Yonsei University was supported by the NRF Grant (NRF-2016R1C1B2013709, NRF-2017K2A9A2A08000278, 2017R1A5A1014862 (SRC program: vdWMRC center), and NRF-2018R1C1B6006859).
+The work at Yonsei University was supported by the National Research Foundation of Korea (NRF) Grant (NRF-2017R1A5A1014862 (SRC program: vdWMRC center) and NRF-2019R1A2C2002601).
+J.W.C. acknowledges KIST Institutional Program.

-SrRuO$_3$ ultrathin films were grown on top of TiO$_2$-terminated single crystal SrTiO$_3$ substrate by pulsed laser deposition (PLD) technique.
-The TiO$_2$-terminated SrTiO$_3$ single crystal substrate was prepared by deionized (DI) water etching and in-situ pre-annealing at 1300 K for 90 minutes with oxygen partial pressure (PO$_2$), $5\times$10$^{-6}$ Torr.
-Epitaxial SrRuO$_3$ thin film was deposited with PO$_2$=100 mTorr at 1000 K. A KrF Excimer laser (wavelength = 248 nm) was delivered on SrRuO$_3$ target with 1-2 J/cm$^2$ and repetition rate of 2 Hz.
-The entire growth was monitored by reflection high-energy electron diffraction (RHEED).
-(See SI for further details on film growth).

-A 60 nm-thick Au top electrode with a hall bar geometry was prepared on top of SRO thin film by E-beam evaporator.
+SrRuO$_3$ (SRO) ultrathin films were grown on top of SrTiO$_3$ (STO) (001) substrate by pulsed laser deposition (PLD) technique.
+The STO substrate was prepared by deionized (DI) water etching and in-situ pre-annealing at $1070\,^{\circ}{\rm C}$ for 30 minutes with oxygen partial pressure (PO$_2$), $5\times$10$^{-6}$ Torr.
+Epitaxial SRO thin film was deposited with PO$_2$ = 100 mTorr at $700\,^{\circ}{\rm C}$.
+A KrF Excimer laser (wavelength = 248~nm) was delivered on stoichiometric SRO target with 1-2~J/cm$^2$ and repetition rate of 2~Hz.
+A 60~nm-thick Au top electrode with a Hall bar geometry was prepared on top of the SRO thin film by e-beam evaporator.
 Electric transport measurement was carried out by the Physical Property Measurement System (PPMS), Quantum Design Inc..
-The magnetic property such as magnetization versus temperature and external magnetic field was performed along in-plane and out of-plane direction by SQUID magnetometery.